 Duration of exam: the KIITEE exam will be a 3 hours exam of 120 MCQs

-The KIITEE 2020 exam is having the 120 MCQs in the 3 hours of total time duration. the syllabus of the KIITEE has contained the subject like Physics(40 MCQs), Chemistry(40 MCQs), and maths(MCQs). the mark distribution of the subjects are as followed-
+The KIITEE 2021 exam is having 120 MCQs in the 3 hours of total time duration. the syllabus of the KIITEE has contained the subject like Physics(40 MCQs), Chemistry(40 MCQs), and maths(MCQs). the mark distribution of the subjects are as followed-

 The graphical representation of the table is given below:

-KIITEE 2020, Kalinga Institute of Industrial Technology Entrance Examination is the All India Entrance Examination conducted by KIIT University, Bhubaneswar.
+KIITEE 2021, Kalinga Institute of Industrial Technology Entrance Examination is the all-India entrance examination conducted by KIIT University, Bhubaneswar.
 The exam is a gateway to get admission into various UG & PG engineering and law courses which are conducted once in a year. it is a university-level exam.
 KIIT University offered various courses like B.Tech., M.Tech., B.Arch., B.Sc., BCA, LLB, LLM, M.Sc., Mass Communication, MCA, MBA, Ph.D., etc. The cutoff will be announced after the completion of the KIITEE Exam and declaration of the KIITEE Results.
-The counselling process will start after the declaration of merit list which will be based on cut off Marks, Check Here, Counselling Admission Process
+The counseling process will start after the declaration of merit list which will be based on cut off Marks, Check Here, Counselling Admission Process

-The candidates from both national and International are applied for this exam. the cutoff gives an important idea to get admission in the KIIT collage.
+The candidates from both national and International are applied for this exam. the cutoff gives an important idea to get admission in the KIIT college.
 There is no specific cut-off mark for KIITEE.
-The selection procedure totally depends upon some important factor like the no of applicants, no of vacant seats, Type of Question, Previous year cutoff, etc. the brief idea about the KIITEE 2020 cutoff are given below:
+The selection procedure totally depends upon some important factor like the no of applicants, no of vacant seats, Type of Question, Previous year cutoff, etc. the brief idea about the KIITEE 2021 cutoff is given below:

 the cut off depends on the Difficulty level of question. how much the question difficult thair will be chances of a low cutoff. if the level of question is low then the cutoff will be high.